-During the year ended December 31, 2015, we acquired 15.9 million shares of Live Nation common stock through the settlement of certain financial instruments for approximately \$396 million, a portion of which was funded during 2014.
-During the year ended December 31, 2014, we acquired an additional 1.7 million shares of Live Nation common stock for approximately \$39 million.
-The increase in our share of Live Nation's earnings during the current year was primarily due to an improvement in Live Nation's net income during 2016, primarily driven by an improvement in operating income and increased equity in earnings of Live Nation's nonconsolidated affiliates during the year.
+During the year ended December 31, 2017, an equity method affiliate of Braves Holdings sold a controlling interest in a subsidiary, resulting in Braves Holdings recording its portion of the gain of \$69 million.

+The increase in our share of Live Nation's earnings during 2016 was primarily due to an improvement in Live Nation's net income during 2016, primarily driven by an improvement in operating income and increased equity in earnings of Live Nation's nonconsolidated affiliates during the year.
 The improvement in Live Nation's net income during 2016 was partially offset by a loss on extinguishment of its senior secured credit facility during 2016.
 Accordingly, the Company relieved a portion of the underlying difference in the equity of Live Nation related to the debt extinguished during 2016.
-The decrease in our share of Live Nation's losses during the prior year was primarily due to the absence of an impairment in 2015, partially offset by an increase in foreign exchange rate losses and income tax expense related to foreign entities during 2015.
-Additionally, as a result of our increased ownership, we picked up a greater portion of Live Nation's net loss during 2015.
-Live Nation recorded an impairment in the fourth quarter of 2014 approximately \$135 million (Liberty's portion of this loss was approximately \$36 million).